 After you figure how high the screen is – depending on which expert you listen to – you go back 2 screen heights to judge things.
 64 feet wide?
 54 feet back from the screen.
 32 feet wide?
 27 feet back.
 A 32 foot wide screen?
 18 feet back.
 (Apologies to all those who use meters.
 Apologies to all those who hate math.
 Read: 10) What Does It Mean?
 Scope/Flat for more details.)

-One problem with this is that sometimes the screen is wider or taller than other times.
-That’s because many screens have a movable black curtain on the sides, and the top and bottom.
+One problem with this process is that sometimes the screen is wider or taller than other times.
+That’s because many screens have a movable black curtain on the sides, top and bottom.
 These curtains, called ‘masking’, change positions depending on how the movie is supposed to look.
-There are two many categories for movies, Flat and Scope.
+There are two main categories for movies, Flat and Scope.

 Flat is more square, so the apparent screen height goes higher, and the sides come in to make the screen more narrow.
 Scope is obviously more wide than tall.
 In a general sense, Scope allows more scenery and space around the actors, and Flat keeps the actors at the center of the story.

 There is another method that technicians use for the measurement point.
 They say ‘two-thirds back’.
 This means that they will divide the length of the auditorium by 3, then multiply by 2, and place their equipment there.